Quickstart: Create an example Consumption logic app workflow using the Azure portal

 When you're ready, select Review + Create.

-On the validation page that appears, confirm all the information that you provided, and select Create.
+On the validation page that appears, confirm all the provided information, and select Create.

 Select the blank template